citp/privacy-policy-historical/f/fe/fes/festhome.com.md

   5. send statements and invoices to you, and collect payments from you;
   6. send you general (non-marketing) commercial communications;
   7. send you email notifications which you have specifically requested;
-  8. send to you our newsletter and other marketing communications relating to our business or the businesses of carefully-selected third parties which we think may be of interest to you by post or, where you have specifically agreed to this, by email or similar technology (you can inform us at any time if you no longer require marketing communications);
+  8. send to you our newsletter and other marketing communications relating to our business or the businesses of carefully-selected third parties which we think may be of interest to you by email, where you have specifically agreed to this, or similar technology (you can inform us at any time if you no longer require marketing communications);
   9. provide third parties with statistical information about our users: this information will not be used to identify any individual user;
   10. deal with enquiries and complaints made by or about you relating to the website;